ChrstphrHll/npc_gen/students/Leya Escobar.md

 # Leya Escobar
 ---
 ### Description
-- Human Fighter from Beleriand
+- Human Fighter from Aldercrown Empire
 - 3rd year Assault student in Alderden
-- shoulder length curly white hair that's put up, Pale Gray eyes, and Dark Brown skin
+- short straight blonde hair that's plain, Pale Gray eyes, and Dark Brown skin
 - Is Self-disciplined and Mawkish, and has Righteous as their ideal

 ### Organizations